Naked-Cat-Plugins/Multicaixa-ProxyPay-WooCommerce-Free/readme.txt

 = Can I start receiving payments right away? =

-No!
 You have to sign a contract with ProxyPay and an Angolan bank to activate this service.
 Go to [https://proxypay.co.ao/](https://proxypay.co.ao/) for more information.
 They can help you out with all the subscription process with them and the bank.

-= Can I get Maulticaixa Express mobile payments? =
+= Can I get Multicaixa Express mobile payments? =

 Yes, with the [PRO add-on](https://nakedcatplugins.com/product/payment-multicaixa-proxypay-gateway-for-woocommerce-pro-add-on/)